-1. Name seven kinds of disaster, and then think about different categories to put them in.

-2. How many ways can you think of to classify disasters?
-Do all disasters fit exactly in one category or the other?

-3. Can disasters be prevented?
-Pick two, and explain.

-4. What kind of assistance will affected people need after these two kinds of disaster?
+- 1. Name seven kinds of disaster.
+What categories can you put them in? - 2.
+How many ways can you think of to classify disasters?
+Do all disasters fit exactly in one category or an other? - 3.
+Can disasters be prevented?
+Pick two, and explain. - 4.
+What kind of assistance will affected people need after these two kinds of disaster?